PiyushMittl/java-TipsandTricks/readme.md

 **Colleactions**
-Q1.
+Question 1.
 What is Arrays class.

 Answer.
 Arrays is a utility class which implements Collections class.

 **Spring**

+Queation 2.
-2. Ways to create an Object.
+Ways to create an Object.

 Answer.
 **A.** Using new keyword